derrynknife/SurPyval/docs/Conventions.rst

 Before discussing the formats, the conventions for vairable names needs to be clarified.
 These conventions are:

 - x  = The random variable (time, stress etc.) array
+- xl = The random variable (time, stress etc.) array for the left interval of interval censored data.
+- xr = The random variable (time, stress etc.) array for the right interval of interval censored data.
 - c  = Refers to the censoring data array associated with x
 - n  = The count array associated with x
 - t  = the truncation values for the left and right truncation at x (must be two dim, or use tl and tr instead)
 - r  = risk set at x
 - d  = failures/deaths at x
 - t  = two dimensional array of the truncation interval at x
 - tl = one dimensional array of the value at which x is left truncated
 - tr = one dimensional array of the value at which x is right truncated